-If the value of the fraudulent offence is under $5,000, the Crown prosecutor decides whether to proceed with the charge as an indictable or summary offence.
-Indictable offences carry a maximum penalty of two years in jail.
-Summary fraud offences carry maximums of $2,000 in fines and jail terms of six months.
-Fraud over $5,000 is an idictable offence and subject to a maximum jail term of 14 years.
+If the value of the fraudulent offense is under $5,000, the Crown prosecutor decides whether to proceed with the charge as an indictable or summary offense.
+Indictable offenses carry a maximum penalty of two years in jail.
+Summary fraud offenses carry maximums of $2,000 in fines and jail terms of six months.
+Fraud over $5,000 is an indictable offense and is subject to a maximum jail term of 14 years.

 Common insurance fraud practices include:

 - padding legitimate insurance claims with injuries or damage that were not caused by the accident under claim.